zhd007/mediation-hidden_risk_factor/README.md

 # mediation-hidden_risk_factor

-This is a ongoing project to develop a method of exploring the "unknown-ness" measured in the mediation model.
+This project develops a mediantion-based method for exploring the amount of "unknown-ness" of a disease outcome of interest.
+The paper has been published at BMC Bioinformatics: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-022-04977-4.